 Chairman’s Report

-Chairman Davis said that according our bylaws, all Board Officers must be elected every two (2) years.
+Chairman Davis said that according our bylaws all Board Officers must be elected every two (2) years.
 Dr. Perret, Ms. Bergeron, and Ms. Leckelt, made a MOTION to re-elect the current Officers.
 They said each current officer is very involved with the museum and doing a good job; it was unanimously suggested that their continuing in the current positions would be most beneficial to the LSM.
 Re-elected Officers, are as follows:

 Michael M. Davis, Chairman